 In January 2015 we commenced a Strategic Review of the Fire and Rescue Service which informed the development of our Integrated Risk Management Plan for 2016-20.
 In line with Government guidance and best practice, we consulted with the public and stakeholders on the draft IRMP as part of the County Council's consultation on its budget proposals (link).
-The consultation period was from 30 October 2015 to 14 January 2016 and feedback can be found here.

 Full Council approved the IRMP 2016-20 on 22 February 2016 when the County Council's 2016/17 budget was approved.
-We are now developing the detail of our three year IRMP Action Plan.